DIGITbrain/digitbrain.github.io/docs/attributes/ma_pair.md

 `Rules`

-:   **Auto-generated**-*UUIDs*- References to recommended Rules to be verified per Evaluation of the MA Pair
+:   **Optional**-*UUIDs*- References to recommended Rules to be verified per Evaluation of the MA Pair
     === "Example"
         ``` yaml
         Rules: rules_123e4567-e89b-12d3